 Experience with an engineering or municipal organization relating to public infrastructures, such as water, sanitary sewer, design, scheduling, project estimating, bidding, contracting, and construction practices (a minimum of two years is preferred).

-Experience with Geographic Information System (GIS) software products
+Familiarity with Microsoft Office applications required.
+Experience with Geographic Information System (GIS) software products preferred.

-Advanced degree in an engineering-related discipline preferred but not required.
+Classification as an Engineer-in-Training (EIT), a State of Michigan Professional Engineering License, and/or an advanced degree in an engineering-related discipline preferred but not required.

 State of Michigan vehicle operator license required.